AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 On the Diamond 9 a dedicated wheel is provided to set the intensity of selected fixtures.
 A display above the wheel shows the wheel display for intensity.
-This wheel always controls intensity and is not changed by the Attribute Bank buttons.
+This wheel always controls intensity and is not changed by the Attribute Bank buttons (unless you reassign it as described below).

-Below the wheel is a \<Level \@\> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons)).
+Below the wheel is a \<Level \@\> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons) ).

+- You can assign this wheel to control a different attribute using the \<Level \@\> button.
+The display changes to show the controlled attribute.

 ## Attribute Editor Window